Minnesota

 Conclusion

 Now that the Supreme Court has overturned Roe, abortion will remain legal in Minnesota.
-The state’s highest court has recognized the right to abortion under the Minnesota Constitution.
+The state’s highest court has recognized the right to abortion under the Minnesota Constitution and, in 2023, the state enacted numerous statutory protections.

 References